The Bootleggers (Hopper): Exhibitions and provenance

 The Bootleggers was exhibited four times in the late 1920s: in 1925, 1926, 1927, and 1928.
 Shortly after its creation, the Brooklyn Museum featured it in the Paintings in Oil by American and European Artists exhibition, which ran from late November 1925 to early January 1926.
 By the end of that month, it was displayed again alongside Hopper's prints from late January to mid-February 1926 in the Exhibition of Tri-National Art, which toured Paris, London, New York City, and Germany.
 In 1927, Hopper's art dealer, Frank Knox Morton Rehn, showcased the painting at his gallery.
 The following year, it appeared at the Twenty-second Annual Exhibition of Selected Paintings by American Artists at the Buffalo Fine Arts Academy, from late April to late June 1928.

-Afterward, Hopper stored the painting in his Washington Square studio for almost 30 years.
+Hopper stored the painting in his Washington Square studio for almost 30 years.
 Decades later, in November 1955, photographer Sidney J. Waintrob arrived at Hopper's studio to take photos for the then upcoming January 1956 article about Hopper in American Artist magazine by Jacob Getlar Smith.
 With all of his current paintings on display at the gallery, Hopper pulled The Bootleggers out of his archives and posed next to it on the easel.
 Hopper then quipped to Waintrob that he would now have to sell it.
 Early that next year, the painting was acquired from the Rehn Gallery by Charles E. Buckley for the Currier Museum of Art.